- Our County

 Officiants: Accredited ordained minister, priest, judge, or other person qualified to be an Officiant, can perform the ceremony (per WI SS 765.16).
 Neither our office nor the State Vital Records Office is able to confirm the legality of an officiant.
 If you have a question about the legality of the officiant you have chosen, you should seek private legal counsel.

 Witnesses: Two witnesses, age 18 or older, are required, in addition to the person officiating, but do not have to be in the wedding party.
+If one or both applicants are active Military, only one witness signature is required.

 Non-Wisconsin Residents: Marriage in Wisconsin of non-residents is null and void if such marriage would be prohibited in the state of their residence.